Categories

 Conclusion

-It was wonderful to be back in the water and to escape the reality of life for an hour.
-Underwater there’s no talk of politics, the pandemic or racial unrest.
+After weeks of social distancing and staying home, venturing out to dive at the Blue Heron Bridge was the perfect interlude we needed!
+It was wonderful to be back in the water and to escape the reality of life for an hour or two.
+Underwater there’s no talk of politics, the pandemic, or racial unrest.
 It’s peaceful, beautiful, relaxing and all the critters seem to get along just fine.
 We can’t wait to do it again!

 Another excellent shore dive spot in Florida is off the beach in Lauderdale-By-The-Sea